 Dimensions: 9.4 inches x 22.6 inches x 23.6 inches| Weight: 14.30 Kg | Form Factor: Full Tower | Supported Motherboard Form Factors:E-ATX, ATX, Micro-ATX, Mini-ITX | Drive Bays:12x 3.5 inches (4included), 11x 2.5 inches (allincluded) | Fans: Up to 15 fans | Radiator Support: 120 mm - 480 mm

-There are some companies which tend to make a particular product better than the competition.
-For example, for gaming mice, Logitech and Razer are generally considered to be the best in the business.
-It is similar for Phanteks and CPU casings, especially dual system casings.
-Phanteks seems to have cracked the code for making top-level CPU casings some time ago, and are still setting the bar quite high for other companies to compete with them.
+Some companies tend to make a particular product better than the competition.
+It is similar for Phanteks and PC casings, especially dual system casings.
+Phanteks seems to have cracked the code for making top-level PC casings some time ago, and are still setting the bar quite high for other companies to compete with them.
 Originally called Enthoo Luxe 2, Phanteks has changed the name of this dual system casing to Enthoo 719.

 The Phanteks Enthoo 719 a full tower casing.
 You will be able to fit in a motherboard as big as an extended ATX form factor and another mini-ITX motherboard as your secondary setup in this dual system PC with relative ease.
 The Enthoo 719 can support up to 15 fans installed in the casing.
 A unique thing about this casing is the really high number of storage drives you can install in it.
 There are a total of 12x 3.5-inch drive bays out of which 4 are included.
-There are also 11x 2.5-inch drive bays all of which are included in the Enthoo 719.
-There are 8 PCI slots in this casing.
+There are also 11x 2.5-inch drive bays in the Enthoo 719.
+Apart from that, there are 8 PCI slots in this casing.

-This PC casing is slim and high, space has been used quite efficiently in this casing to give space for the secondary system.
-You get a customization choice here as well.
-You can either choose to install a secondary system with a mini-ITX form factor or a second power supply.
-This is a really good-looking casing.
-It is one of the most stylish casings in the market if you are looking at the pure design.
-RGB is there but it is kept under control.
+RGB is available in this case, but it feels quite minimal.
 RGB fanatics do not need to fear, however, as there are a lot of options in the casing to add RGB.
 There are 4 slots where you can either install SSD’s or install fans.
 These fans can have RGB.
 Then there are the SSD slots close to the back of the casing.
 These can have RGB SSD’s or RGB strip around the SSD for RGB those lighting effects.

 4. Thermaltake Core W200